pschafran/Notes/HGT_Candidate_Identification.md

 for i in OG*.final.fasta ; do removeDuplicateSeqFasta.py $i ; done
 ```

-8. Use Pfam annotation to potentially erroneous groupings by looking for files with multiple clans (grouping of families believed to have a common evolutionary ancestor).
+8. Use Pfam annotation to filter potentially erroneous groupings by looking for files with multiple clans (grouping of families believed to have a common evolutionary ancestor).
 If multiple clans found, each is split into a new fasta for downstream analysis.
 Two output TXT files list all input files that had a single clan, and all those with multiple clans.
 ```
 for i in OG*.dupSeqsCombined.fasta ; do pfam_scan.pl -cpu 24 -fasta $i -dir /home/ps997/bin/PfamScanDB -outfile "$i".pfamscan ; done
 /home/ps997/scripts/pfamscanSingleClan.py *.pfamscan